ocornoc/metronome32/README.md

 `[[fallthrough]]`.
 It does not test for `[[maybe_unused]]` support, instead presuming the compiler doesn't actually treat it as an error if it cannot be used.

+## Routine Testing

+Currently, Metronome32's master branch is tested on a per pull request basis.
+It uses [Travis CI](https://travis-ci.com/) to test on:
+ * Ubuntu Xenial Xerus 16.04 LTS using GCC 5.4.0
+ * Ubuntu Xenial Xerus 16.04 LTS using Clang/LLVM 7.0
+ * macOS 10.13 (Xcode 10.1) using Clang/LLVM 9.1